Appdynamics/ConfigMyApp-docs/docs/README.md

  3. `awk` must be installed on the machine
  4. `sed` must be installed on the machine

-Please do not proceed if any of the aforementioned prerequisites are not met.
+Please do not proceed if any of the above aforementioned prerequisites are not met.

 ## Service account
 A local service account should be created in your controller with the following privileges: